SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 ### Protean secondary structure

 Folding a protean without concern to the amino acid side chains.
+The folding is only concerned with being stabilized with dipole attraction to hydrogen.